Rappetor/Sovol-SV08-Mainline/README.md

    - Download the STM32CubeProgrammer software here: https://www.st.com/en/development-tools/stm32cubeprog.html#st-get-software
    - Install the software and make sure the ST-Link is also properly installed; the software should show the serial of your ST-Link just below the CONNECT button (if not you can click on the little refresh button)

+> [!TIP]
+> Does your (clone) ST-Link not work with STM32CubeProgrammer and e.g. only has a single digit serial number?
+Try the older version of the flashing program instead, you can find it here: https://www.st.com/en/development-tools/stsw-link004.html.
+The steps below explain the STM32CubeProgrammer but it should be mostly the same for the old program but with a different interface.

 2. Turn the printer OFF and remove the ST-Link from your computer, next connect the ST-Link to your board (either tool head or mainboard).

    - MAKE SURE YOU WIRE THIS CORRECTLY, the pinout on the boards is; 3.3v - IO - CLK - GND